Looking for a list of the best toys for 5-year-olds?

 Ways to Play

-1. Build structures- Build amazing structures with Magnetiles!
+Build amazing structures with Connetix Tiles!
 Let your little one’s creative juices flow by allowing them to come with their own design ideas or help them come up with a plan.
 Create castles, a car garage for their vehicles, or a home for their toys!

 Yes, kids love Osmo because they are playing games.
 I don’t know about you, but I don’t feel too badly about some screen time when it engages my kids in learning.